shadowspawn/forest-arborist/README.md

 the switch command only affects the free repositories, the pull command affects free and locked, and the status command runs on all the repos.

+## Running Commands Across Forest

-There are two general purpose convenience routines to run commands across the forest.
-A `--` is used to mark the end of the fab options, and is optional if there are no additional options. e.g.
+There are two general purpose commands to run arbitrary commands across the forest.
+A `--` is used to mark the end of the fab options, and is optional if there are no additional options.

     fab for-each -- git remote -v
     fab for-free -- git branch

+There are two commands to run specifically git or hg commands across the forest repositories of matching type.

+    fab git -- remote -v
+    fab hg -- summary

 ## Help